 What is the purpose of Railway Sleepers, how they perform, what are the advantages?
 If you are curious about it.
 Please read this interesting blog for details.

 Initially, (olden times) Railway sleepers were made of wood (softwood and /or hardwood).
 Majority of Railway network in the UK was initially laid with wooden track except for the London Subway (underground tubes) which was initially made of hardwood also known as Jarrahwood,

-Sleepers are placed perpendicular the Railway Lines and transfer a load of rail bogies to the sleepers, then to sub-base foundation.
+Sleepers are placed perpendicular to the Railway Lines and transfer a load of rail bogies to the sleepers, then to the sub-base foundation.